AHartNtkn/AHartNtkn.github.io/_posts/2020-09-18-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 So, at the very least, the pairing strategy is supposed to be determined by some algorithm that isn't described in any detail.
 I'm frustrated by this whole thing.

 <a name="heading4"></a>
-## Spit-balling ways to improve DBM and CTM
+## Spit-balling ways to improve BDM and CTM

 One of the thoughts I had was that there may be program patterns in the computational model that always uniformly evaluate.
 For example, it may always be the case that `100101X10101Y0`, for any strings `X` and `Y`, evaluate to `1100101`, or maybe `0Y1010`.
 In either case, we can make the replacement to get a smaller program without running the program.
 Or maybe it reduces to `01Y0Y01`.
 Depending on the length of `Y` this may or may not be a reduction in size.
 And there may be variations on this involving variable substrings being riffled and combined in nontrivial ways.